 - Abnormal, sudden movements of arms and legs

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-This will include a careful exam of your heart.
+This will include a careful exam of the heart.
 Tests will be done to look for signs of infection.
 Tests may include:

 - Blood tests

 - Throat culture—to test for types of bacteria